vanJker/TXOS/README.md

-# TXOS: The X of Operating System
+# TXOS/XOS: The X of Operating System

 ## Memory Management